Things to Do in Tulsa… let’s have some fun!

 At the intersection of 18th and South Boston Ave., the Boston District is a tightly packed collection of high quality clubs and restaurants.
 Mercury Lounge, The Venue, Rehab Lounge, Boston’s, Sax Bar and Vintage 1740 Wine Bar offer a mix of atmosphere and entertainment.

-Brady Arts District to be renamed in late 2017 to the Tulsa Arts District.
+Tulsa Arts District formerly the Brady Arts District.
 New development in recent years has produced a flourish of attractions, including the bustling nightclubs, restaurants and theaters of the Brady Arts and Blue Dome Districts.

 Blue Dome District Folk’s are starting to take the reemergence of downtown seriously, and the Blue Dome District is becoming the hub of Tulsa’s nightlife.
 Think Deep Ellum in Dallas, envision Austin’s 6th Street and you’re beginning to get very very thirsty.